 - a.
-Integrated Planning and Reporting Framework.
+Integrated Strategic Planning and Reporting Framework;

 - b.
-Our purpose
+Our purpose; and

 - c.
 Strategic objectives.

-Integrated Planning and Reporting Framework
+Integrated Strategic Planning and Reporting Framework

-This section gives the reader a wider picture of how the budget fits into the Integrated Planning and Reporting Framework.
+This section gives the reader a wider picture of how the budget fits into the Integrated Strategic Planning and Reporting Framework.
 As a significant number of readers may not be trained in financial management and corporate planning techniques, the planning and reporting framework is best illustrated diagrammatically with a brief explanation.
 The diagram should highlight how Council's overall longer-term objectives feed into the Council Plan, link to the Budget and show how they are expressed numerically in the financial statements included in the Financial Plan and Budget.

-A number of Council's will be mid-way through working on a Community Vision; a Revenue and Rating Plan; Asset Plans and other elements of the framework.
+Council's will have developed and adopted a Community Vision, Financial Plan, Revenue and Rating Plan and other elements of the framework and will likely be working on developing an Asset Plan.
 Where possible the links to these documents and how they interact with the current budget should be made clear.